orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   every = (predicate: (x: Ray) => boolean) => !this.map(x => predicate(x)).filter(x => x.equals(false)).has_next()

   // TODO: Index of/Distance function can be circular ; multiple/generating indexes as an answer
-  // TODO: Might never give a result because of filter and infinitely generating terminal.
-  // TODO: Depending on how the program steps, this might not be in ascending order.
   // TODO: Distance is possibly a sequence of index steps, as [-5, +3] != [-2] (not in every case) - take .bidirectional for example.
 (Or can be thought of as a list of binary values for left/right)
   distance = (): Ray => { throw new Error('Not implemented') }
   index_of = (b: any) => this.filter(x => x.equals(b)).distance()